 What Might Cause a Heater to Turn Off Prematurely

-- Malfunctioning thermostat: A thermostat sending incorrect signals to the heater can create short-cycling.
-The thermostat might be reading temperatures incorrectly (a miscalibration) or have a bad connection to the heater’s control board.
+If the thermostat in your home is sending incorrect signals, it may be be the reason your heater keeps turning on and off.
+The thermostat might be reading temperatures incorrectly or have a bad connection to the heater’s control board.
 Technicians can recalibrate the thermostat or take care of other repairs so it operates the heater correctly.

 All you can do in this case is arrange for a new heating system installation—this time from a qualified professional who will make sure the heater is the right size.